 Starting post-secondary education can be challenging.
 Here are some online tools to help make your transition to Algonquin College a little easier.
 (Click on the list below to jump to an item on the list.)

-- 2017-2018 Student Handbook (a downloadable agenda with key dates and services, with option to print)
+- Student Handbook (includes key dates and services, with option to print)

 - Student Navigator Program (sign up to be matched with a Student Navigator who will help you navigate Algonquin College)

 - Study Skills Website (online modules that can help you with everything from time management to presentation skills)

 - AC Student Checklist (a month by month guide to get ready to attend Algonquin College)

 - Technology Tools (video tutorials for using some of the software and online applications you’ll need while at Algonquin)